Chandler Halderson case: Did a Wisconsin man's lies lead to the murders of his parents?

 Barbi Townsend: You see in her text how proud she was of her boys … and how 100 percent completely believing Chandler.

-She can't help but wonder what would have happened if Halderson had just been honest with everyone.
+She can't help but wonder what would have happened if Chandler had just been honest with everyone.

 Erin Moriarty: If he had just gone and thrown himself at the mercy of his parents, what do you think Krista and Bart would have done?